petersgiles/silver-octo-architecture/content/docs/01_System/01_Briefing/01_Index.md

 ### Primary Document (Brief)

-  - A document managed by sharepoint
+  - A document managed by SharePoint
   - A document is often prepared using Microsoft Word

 ### Ancillary Documents (Attachment)

-  - A document managed by sharepoint
+  - A document managed by SharePoint
   - A document is often prepared using Microsoft Word

 ## SharePoint Document to Brief